AlanFPS/Melon-Wallet/README.md

 **Melon Wallet** is a cute expense & income app to keep your daily expenses and revenue on record.
 I've always used different tools to keep track of my finances, but I could never find something attractive and functional at the same time.

-The application was built with Express, Node.js & MongoDB database.
+The application was built with ExpressJS, Node.js & MongoDB database.
 It also incorporates an Exchange Rate API which renders based on user currency input into the database when they add a new transaction.

 ### Home